 The MRULE-ICA program is a fusion of two different programs, providing a broad set of goals for meeting students’ needs.
 All of our goals can branch from the following two objectives:

-- Help students transition at Michigan State to promote student retention, persistence, and success at MSU.
+- Help students transition at Michigan State to promote student success.

 Both of these goals are complex in nature.
 Transitional needs vary depending on a student’s background, and during transitional phases of life it is easy for students to cling to the familiar rather than choosing to cross difference.
-ICAs work to make both of these goals come to life through intentional outreach in the residence halls and providing students the opportunity to discuss social issues in an intercultural community.
+ICAs work to make both of these goals come to life through intentional outreach in the residence halls, participating in service and socials, and providing students the opportunity to discuss social issues in an intercultural community.

 Our Model and Principles

 Like many student leadership programs, we see “leadership as a process, not a position.”
 We also see it as humble acts of service carried out for the betterment of the public good–in this case, our shared goal of building inclusive communities and cultivating a sense of belonging that contributes to student success.
 We also see ourselves as explorers on the frontiers of learning, discovering new ways of being, thinking, seeing, and engaging more holistically with ourselves, each other, and the world.